 Parents who have grown weary of continually butting heads with a strong-willed toddler or a moody teenager, and have determined that “it’s not worth the hassle!” so they back off on enforcing rules and expectations.

-A peacemaker, on the other hand is someone who is committed to seeing real peace achieved.
+A peacemaker, on the other hand, is someone who is committed to seeing real peace achieved.
 A peacemaker understands that conflict cannot be avoided.
-In fact it should not be avoided.
-At times conflict is necessary, even helpful because it identifies the issues that need to be addressed.
+In fact, it should not be avoided.
+At times the conflict is necessary, even helpful because it identifies the issues that need to be addressed.
 Conflict can be the catalyst for much-needed change.
 The question is not “how can we avoid conflict?” but rather, “How do we work through this conflict in a way that actually improves the situation rather than making it worse?” peacemaker understands the importance of listening to the other party’s position, and working hard to see things from their perspective.
 They ask clarifying questions rather than becoming defensive.
 They are willing to accept responsibility for what they have contributed.
 Above all, a peacemaker is willing to negotiate in good faith and at times compromise so that a mutually acceptable and sustainable agreement can be achieved.

 There are times when the peacemaker is a neutral third party who facilitates the discussion.
 A highly skilled mediator can work with both parties and help them reach that agreement.
-The mediator is not emotionally vested in the issue on the table, and therefore can maintain an objective perspective.
+The mediator is not emotionally vested in the issue on the table and therefore can maintain an objective perspective.
 He or she can ask good questions that keep the dialogue going; and at times, can help both parties identify and explore the underlying issues that have contributed to the conflict.
 Once the parties have a better understanding of what the other person really wants, or why they are reacting in this way, they are in a much better position to consider possible alternatives.
 A skilled mediator can create an environment where real peace, in the form of a mutually acceptable, sustainable agreement can be achieved.
 Many individuals and organizations have discovered they are truly “blessed” or fortunate to have a skilled mediator there to help them work through conflict in a way that not only preserves relationships but actually produces much-needed change.